tjwhitaker/algonomicon-home/src/content/datasets/the-higgs-boson-challenge/the-higgs-boson-challenge.md

 ## Overview

 The training and testing datasets come from <https://www.kaggle.com/c/higgs-boson/data>.
 They contain 250,000 and 550,000 instances respectively.
 Each feature of each event starts with either PRI or DER, standing for primitive or derived.
-The primitive features are raw data obtained directly from the collision measurements and derived features are attributes computed from that primitive data.
+The primitive features are raw measurements obtained directly from the collision and derived features are attributes computed from that primitive data.

 The folks at ATLAS have provided a great rundown of particle physics for non physicists here <http://opendata.cern.ch/record/329>.